Why Do Dogs Eat Poop? Although Common Behavior, Here's What to Do About It

 Using positive reinforcement training, teach your pooch to respond to cues such as "leave it" or "drop it" to keep poop from being ingested, and "come" to keep your dog away from temptation.
 Teach your dog to come to you for a favorite treat as soon as he has pooped.
 He feels good about following the cue, and you're relieved that you won't have to smell his breath after he eats something foul.

 And make sure the treats are extra tasty!
 "If your dog thinks feces is 9 on a 10-point scale, you've got to come up with treats that he thinks are a 10," Radosta says.

 Try this approach if you have a dog who eats other dog's feces as well as his own.
 Train him to run back to you for a high-value treat each every time he finds poop.
 In other words, you're telling him, "Find poop.
 Alert me.
 And I'll pay you generously," Radosta says.

 Condition Your Dog To Wear A Basket Muzzle

-Some owners use pumpkin to stop their dogs from eating poop by simply mixing it in with a meal.
+Some owners use canned or pureed pumpkin to stop their dogs from eating poop by simply mixing it in with a meal.
 Understand that the longer your pooch has been eating poop, the tougher it is to break a deeply ingrained habit.
 So don't stock up on any stool-snacking deterrent until you've tested it and found that it works.

-Word to the wise: Researchers at the University of California Davis found that food additives used to stop poop eating are only effective up to 2 percent of the time.
+Keep in mind, researchers at the University of California Davis found that food additives used to stop poop eating are only effective up to 2 percent of the time.